- Prep time 25 minutes

 The gist of the recipe is to rub the lamb with herbs and garlic and let it cook for hours in a very low oven.
 It is a beautiful dish to serve for any holiday feast, and with a bit of luck there might be some left over for a lazy next day. —nettleandquince

-each sage, rosemary, thyme, summer savory
+each sage, rosemary, thyme, and summer savory

-- Freshly ground black pepper
+freshly ground black pepper